MichaelBelgium/mybb_to_flarum/README.md

 ## To do
 * forums with a redirect hyperlink are skipped.
 Flarum doesn't support them (yet).
-* add last_post_number in tbl discussions and number in tbl posts to migrate
+* Eventually add private messages as private discussions or some kind
+* Try to assign user ip's to posts